Solentiname Islands, a Magical Setting in Central America’s Largest Natural Lake.

 One of the drawbacks to Solentiname has always been getting there.
 For a long time, public transportation between the islands and San Carlos was available only twice a week.
 This coincided with the arrival of the ferry from Granada, when provisions and materials would arrive to San Carlos.
 Remember that until very recently, the only sure way of getting to San Carlos was either by plane from Managua or taking the ferry from Granada.
 However, the good news is that since February 2012, there is a regular passenger boat service operating daily.

 The service operates from the floating dock at the San Carlos Boardwalk and departs at 3 P.M.
 The service from Solentiname departs from the islands daily at 9 A.M.
 The cost of the service is $10.00 US per person each way.
 This beats having to hire a private transport at a cost of approximately $150 per trip each way!
 On top of this, the asphalt road between Managua and San Carlos is in great condition.
 The once grueling 12 hour trip is now only 8 hours by bus, and about 5 hours by car on a fine asphalt highway!
 Thus, you have no valid excuse to not visit these magical islands!
+It is a good idea to have a reservation at one of the Solentiname Island hotels before you go there.
+Lodging facilities are small and can fill up, leaving you scrambling for accommodations once you are there.

 Tips for Your Visit to Solentiname Islands